pblottiere/QSA/docs/src/qsa-api/endpoints.md

 When a layer is added/removed to a QSA project, the corresponding QGIS project is updated.
-When MapProxy cache management is enabled, the configuration file is updated as well and the cache may be cleaned if necessary (for example when the default style is updated).
+When MapProxy cache management is enabled, the configuration file is updated as well and the cache may be cleaned if necessary (for example when the current style is updated).

-Several themes can be associated with a layer like in QGIS Desktop, but only the default one is used when the `STYLE` parameter in OGC web services is empty.
+Several themes can be associated with a layer like in QGIS Desktop, but only the current one is used when the `STYLE` parameter in OGC web services is empty.

 | Method  |                      URL                         |         Description                                                                 |